How To Safely Remove Unwanted Hives

 must be handled as hazardous waste.

-A better procedure than applying insecticides, especially if you have a beekeeper who is willing to help,
+A better procedure than applying insecticides, especially if you have a beekeeper that is willing to help,

 may be to eliminate the bees without killing them.